open-telemetry/opentelemetry.io/content/en/docs/erlang/instrumentation.md

 #### Semantic Attributes

-Semantic Attributes are attributes that are defined by the OpenTelemetry Specification in order to provide a shared set of attribute keys across multiple languages, frameworks, and runtimes for common concepts like HTTP methods, status codes, user agents, and more.
+Semantic Attributes are attributes that are defined by the [OpenTelemetry Specification][] in order to provide a shared set of attribute keys across multiple languages, frameworks, and runtimes for common concepts like HTTP methods, status codes, user agents, and more.
 These attribute keys and values are available in the header `opentelemetry_api/include/otel_resource.hrl`.

-Tracing semantic conventions can be found [in this document](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/trace/semantic_conventions)
+For details, see [Trace semantic conventions][].

 ### Events